fedora-copr/logdetective-sample/README.md

 ## Sample format

 All samples must be placed in the `./data/` path.
-Name of the sample directory must be generated with uuid4.
+Name of the sample directory must be valid uuid4, for example generated using `uuid -v4`.
 Sample must consist of original log file, without alterations or modifications, and a `sample_metadata.yaml` file.